-In the signal strength simulation experiments, we show the error in position estimates as we allow multiple levels of quantization.
-What that means is, for a sensor i with 2 levels of quantization, it can tell whether its neighbor is within 1 mini hop or two mini hops.
-Figure 5 shows the position error for the case of six radio levels in the randomly placed and 4 seeds hand placed seed placement regimes for increasing numbers of seeds.
-First, we can see that six levels of radio strength information gives much improved accuracy over smoothed hop count information.
+regimes for increasing numbers of seeds.
+First, we can see that six levels of quantization information gives much improved accuracy over smoothed hop count information.
 Second, like for hop count, the accuracy improves with increased numbers of seeds tapering off at 10 seeds.

 Figure 7 shows the effect of different amounts of signal strength information on location estimation accuracy for eight seeds.
 We see that position accuracy increases with increased levels of quantization.
 Beyond 7 levels there are diminishing returns.
 Our original position estimates based on hop count with no quantization yield a position accuracy between 2 and 3 levels of quantizations.
 This is because we us local averaging to improve the distance estimates.
-It unclear how smoothing could be used in conjunction with quantization which we plan to investigate in the future.
+We plan to investigate how smoothing could be used in conjunction with quantization which we plan to investigate in the future.

 We get very high position accuracy with six levels of quantization: error less than 10%.
 At this level of accuracy with a radius of 20 feet, we could discern locations within 2 feet, which is comparable to commercial GPS.
-Furthermore, we have found experimentally that this is an achievable level of quantization on the Berkeley mica mote [5] hardware.